airbusgeo/cogger/README.md

 Cogger is a standalone binary and a golang library that reads an internally tiled geotiff (optionally with overviews and masks) and rewrites it as a [Cloud Optimized Geotiff (COG)](https://www.cogeo.org).
-This process being a reshuffling of the original geotiff's bytes, it is very efficient and runs as fast as the underlying i/o.
+This process being a reshuffling of the original geotiff's bytes, it should run as fast as the underlying disk or network i/o.

 Cogger does not do any pixel manipulation on the provided image, it is up to you to provide an input geotiff which can be suitably transformed to a COG, namely: